 “Jennifer Leitham is an extremely compelling diva of the upright acoustic bass.
 She is one of the few practitioners of her instrument, of any gender, genre, or generation, who can completely command my attention with what is, essentially, an entire set of bass solos.” – Wall Street Journal, Will Friedwald

 Randy Drake began playing drums at age twelve.
 After graduating from Goffstown High School in New Hampshire, Randy moved to Denton, Texas and studied music at the University of North Texas, graduating cum laude with a Bachelor of Music degree in Jazz Studies.
-He has recently received a M.M. in Jazz Studies from California State University, Long Beach.
+He has recently received a Master of Music degree in Jazz Studies from California State University, Long Beach.

 After moving to Los Angeles in 1988, he began performing with Dan Siegel, Bill Watrous, John Novello, Pat Kelley, and Gregg Karukas.
 Between 1990 and 1992, he performed and recorded with artists including Birds of a Feather, the Mark Masters Jazz Orchestra, Uncle Festive, Ralph Carmichael, and many other Los Angeles artists.
 After touring Japan with Japanese guitarist Masayoshi Takanaka and the United States with Englebert Humperdinck, Randy performed, recorded, and toured with the jazz-pop artist Daniel Ho and Kilauea.
 Recently, he has been performing and recording with Daniel Ho, Jennifer Leitham, San Gabriel Seven, and Japanese guitarist Tak Matsumoto.